hotelcurtains/CS135/notes/class notes.md

 - **one-to-one correspondence / bijective**: iff the function is both subjective and surjective
   - |X| = |Y| → there is a one-to-one mapping of X onto Y
   - there are no bijections from **Z** to **R** or vice versa
-- if a function is strictly increasing ro strictly decrasing it is automatically one-to-one, e.g.
+- if a function is strictly increasing ro strictly decreasing it is automatically one-to-one, e.g.
   - f(n) = n-1
   - f(n) = n³
   - i.e. the derivative is always either >0 or <0